Despite kale’s tendency to be healthy and vigorous, it can be vulnerable to both diseases and pests under certain conditions.

 Symptoms include yellowing of the leaves, and in severe cases, the leaves may die.

 Prevention is the best way to control this disease, see our full guide to bacterial leaf spot on kale.

 Black rot gets its name because infected leaves will turn black and die in the final stages of the disease, leaving the whole plant rotten.
 Classic symptoms earlier in the infection process include V-shaped lesions along the margins of the leaves.

 This bacterial pathogen usually spreads via infected seeds that are inadvertently harvested and sold.

 Many seed companies test for black rot, given its severity.
 As with bacterial leaf spot, prevention is the best way to save your crop from this lethal disease.

-Unfortunately, a large number of insects like to feed on kale.
+Unfortunately, a large number of insects like to feed on kale and other cole crops.
 But fortunately, treatments are available for most of these pests.

 Beet armyworm (Spodoptera exigua)